 “CR 205” for County Road 205

-There's also a difference between a tribal "membership" and a tribal "heritage" -- so if you're going to use "membership," be sure that's true.
+There's also a difference between a tribal "membership" -- which is a registered member of a federally recognized tribe or Native Alaskan village -- and a tribal "heritage" -- which is a familial connection to a tribe or peoples, regardless of whether or not that tribe still exists.
+So if you're going to use "membership," be sure that's true.

 Year of study